snipsnipsnip/ghostbird/README.md

   * :white_large_square: Cursor and selection synchronization
   * :white_large_square: Bidirectional editing; changes in Thunderbird are reflected in the text editor

-* :white_large_square: Better handling of conflicts, disconnection and reconnection (possibly extending the protocol)
+* :white_large_square: Better handling of conflicts, disconnection, and reconnection (possibly extending the protocol)

 ### Non-goals